influxdata/docs-v2/content/influxdb/clustered/install/licensing.md

 ## Upgrade process

-1. If you are not already upgraded to at least the previous checkpoint release, you should perform those upgrades now
+1. If you are not already upgraded to at least the previous checkpoint release, you should perform those upgrades now.
 2. Request a license token from InfluxData\
-   InfluxData will supply a `license.yml` file that encapsulates your license token as a custom Kubernetes resource
+   InfluxData will supply a `license.yml` file that encapsulates your license token as a custom Kubernetes resource.
 3. Apply this resource in your Clustered namespace\
    `kubectl apply -f license.yml -n <your_clustered_namespace>`\
-   This will create a `License` resource in your namespace
+   This will create a `License` resource in your namespace.
-4. Update your Clustered `AppInstance` resource, as described above
+4. Update your Clustered `AppInstance` resource, as described above.
-5. Upgrade to the licensed release
+5. Upgrade to the licensed release.

 # Recovery process